debuggerpk/match/README.md

 ## Note on Real-life Problem

 > In real life, on an exchange with a large through put, we will have multiple machines doing the matching and sending to processing queue, the collision detection would require matches to be verfied against another lock stream before being notified back to user.
+Also, there would be concurrency issues.
+The over state-management would require some heuristics.
+This is a good problem to solve :).

 # Getting Started